Unblocking team velocity with Design Tokens

 Software · 2022

-When I took over my role at MakeMusic, our design system wasn’t yet what it needed to be.
+When I took over my role at MakeMusic, the design system wasn’t yet what it needed to be.
 Developers were maintaining components across two frameworks, Ember and React, which meant the same UI patterns existed twice, 28 duplicate components in total.
 That kind of technical debt doesn’t disappear overnight.
 We knew it would take time before we could migrate the entire web app into a single framework.

-The token system relied on two types of variables primitives
+The token system relied on two types of variables primitives and semantic.

 Primitives captured raw values like colors or spacing, while semantic tokens defined intent by referencing primitives.